Europe’s digital sovereignty revolution

 The shift

 At the heart of Europe’s strategy is the ambition to reclaim control over digital infrastructure, data and software.
 This digital sovereignty movement prioritises open source as a foundation, offering transparency, security and autonomy from proprietary US platforms.
-European governments and enterprises aim to build sovereign cloud infrastructures and open-source AI initiatives that comply with stringent regional regulations like GDPR.
+European governments and enterprises aim to develop open-source AI initiatives and cloud infrastructures that comply with stringent regional regulations such as the GDPR.

 Economically, open source contributes between €65 billion and €95 billion annually in the EU, promising significant job creation and investment returns.
 Politically, the Digital Markets Act and cybersecurity legislation reinforce digital autonomy as essential for Europe’s future competitiveness.